tomduck/pandoc-fignos/README.md

     caption (e.g., change it from "Figure to "Fig." or "图");

-  * `fignos-cleveref` or just `cleveref` - Set to `On` to assume "+" references by default;
+  * `fignos-cleveref` or just `cleveref` - Set to `On` to assume "+" clever references by default;

   * `fignos-plus-name` - Sets the name of a "+" reference (e.g., change it from "fig." to "figure"); and

-  * `fignos-star-name` - Used to set the name of a "*" reference (e.g., change it from "Figure" to "Fig.").
+  * `fignos-star-name` - Sets the name of a "*" reference (e.g., change it from "Figure" to "Fig.").

 [metadata block]: http://pandoc.org/README.html#extension-yaml_metadata_block